zsxkib/cog-mmaudio/docs/TRAINING.md

 **Reference tsv files (with overlaps removed as mentioned in the paper) can be found [here](https://github.com/hkchengrex/MMAudio/releases/tag/v0.1).**
 Note that these reference tsv files are the **outputs** of `extract_audio_training_latents.py`, which means the `id` column might contain duplicate entries (one per clip).
 You can still use it as the `captions_tsv` input though -- the script will handle duplicates gracefully.
 Among these reference tsv files, `audioset_sl.tsv`, `bbcsound.tsv`, and `freesound.tsv` are subsets that are parts of WavCaps.
 These subsets might be smaller than the original datasets.
+The Clotho data contains both the development set and the validation set.

 Outputs produced in `output_dir`: